-We began our reconnaissance by probing external IP’s when we stumbled upon an NSX SD-WAN by VeloCloud that was quite interesting.
+We began our reconnaissance by probing external IPs and we quickly stumbled upon an NSX SD-WAN by VeloCloud that was quite interesting.
 The device required no authentication to access the web UI and disclosed sensitive information such as internal IP addresses.
 Diving further into the device we found that it has a nice diagnostics functionality that allows users to troubleshoot network connectivity and retrieve other metrics directly from the device.
 Naturally, the team decided to test the device to see if it could be exploited as an initial entry point to pivot into the organization’s internal network from the WAN.

 After identifying a potential pivot point, we start by researching the device to see if any vulnerabilities have been announced by the vendor or if anyone has published an exploit/PoC code online.
 The device being targeted was updated to the latest version (3.1.1), which patched the existing vulnerabilities announced by VMware.
 No PoC code or exploits existed for version 3.1.1 yet, so we set out to find a new vulnerability in the device and create an exploit that would allow us to breach our target.